chillcarne/chatgpt-wrapper/README.md

   Like temporary chat, this setting is saved but only applied **on app startup**.

+- **Open external links in default browser**
+  When enabled, any link that points to a domain outside the app’s internal domains will open in your system’s default web browser instead of within the app window.

+  This setting is saved and applied immediately.

+  The list of internal domains can be modified manually in the configuration file (`settings.json`).

 > ℹ️ Press `Alt` to open the settings menu.

 ## Installation